anand88/collaborativeFiltering/README.md

 # Summary

-Implement a recommender system that uses stastical collaborative filtering, and evaluate it's performance using the Absolute Mean Error and the Root Mean Square Error metrics.
+Implements a recommender system that uses stastical collaborative filtering, and evaluates it's performance using the Absolute Mean Error and the Root Mean Square Error metrics.

 A pool of 5 processes predicts the rating for each combination of movie and user.
 As you know, multiprocessing is awesome.